Updated July 30th, 2018.

 - A compelling reason why you are better than the other quotes they’ll receive.

-- Mine: 10+ years of experience, extra services beyond face-painting (those glitter tattoos are extremely popular)
+- Mine: 12 years of experience, extra services beyond face-painting (arriving early, extra clean brushes, etc.)

 - A call to action.

 My quote template used to be way longer and full of unnecessary information.
-I was none-the-wiser until Thumbtack recently started providing some analytics and insights.
+I was none-the-wiser, but Thumbtack.com started quote insights so you can see how you compare to others:

 Brevity is the soul of wit, friends.

-- I sent my quote in first, minutes after the client created the request, and he viewed it right away.
+- I sent my quote in first 5 minutes after request came through; the client viewed it, literally, right away.

 - The next two quotes he viewed within the hour, but not right away.